 - Testing the rubella vaccine.

-The charity was originally located in Vincent House, Vincent Square, London SW1 before moving to Horsham in 1971.
-During the lifetime of the charity we have had a number of name changes leading to Action Medical Research.
+Over the decades, the charity has had a number of name changes leading to Action Medical Research.

 1952-1960: The National Fund for Poliomyelitis Research

 1960-1967: The National Fund for Research into Poliomyelitis and Other Crippling Diseases, also known as the Polio Research Fund

 1967-1990: The National Fund for Research into Crippling Diseases (also known informally as Action for the Crippled Child and Action Research for the Crippled Child - ARCC)

 1990-2003: Action Research

 Earlier in our history, the charity endowed professorial departments or chairs to encourage research in various branches of medicine.
 Since 1963, the charity committed nearly £2 million towards 13 research chairs.